Research

 -

 Functional genomics and mechanistic studies of candidate genes and genetic variants inspired by human genome-wide association studies of cardiometabolic traits.
-R00-HL-130574
+R01-HL-168174 and R00-HL-130574

 -

-Unbiased CRISPR screening to discover novel regulators of macrophage function, in particular macrophage efferocytosis, and investigate their roles in homeostasis and diseases, including atherosclerosis.
-R01-HL-151611
+Unbiased CRISPR screening to discover novel regulators of macrophage function, in particular, macrophage efferocytosis, and investigate their roles in homeostasis and diseases, including atherosclerosis.
+R01-HL-151611 and P01HL172741.

 -